Going camping? Go Solar!

-So taking advantage of this abundant resource to top up your RV’s batteries when you’re camped up off-grid is the smart thing to do.
+So taking advantage of this abundant resource to top up your RV’s batteries when you’re camping off-grid is the smart thing to do.
 Solar power is energy that is converted from sunlight into usable electricity.
-And, best of all, it’s renewable, clean and free (after initial setup costs).
+And, best of all, it is renewable, clean and free (after initial setup costs).

 HOW DOES SOLAR POWER WORK?

-Solar panels can be mounted permanently on the roof of an RV or vehicle, or portable panels placed on the ground and moved around, to capture the sun’s rays and recharge your batteries and help run your 12V accessories.
+You can mount solar panels permanently on the roof of an RV or vehicle, or place portable panels on the ground and move them around to capture the sun’s rays and recharge your batteries and help run your 12V accessories.
 But there’s a bit more to it than that.

 Basically, the sun hits the silicon wafers and sunlight is turned into electricity.
 That electricity is then sent through the wiring in the panel to the battery, via a regulator.

 Solar panels can deliver more power (voltage) than your batteries can accept, so a solar regulator needs to be used between the two to moderate the panel’s input.